Waste valorization: Food waste

 One of the more fruitful fields of work is food waste—when deposited in landfills, food waste produces the greenhouse gas methane and other toxic compounds that can be dangerous to humans and local ecosystems.
 Landfill gas utilization and municipal composting can capture and use the organic nutrients.
 Food waste collected from non-industrial sources is harder to use, because it often has much greater diversity than other sources of waste—different locations and different windows of time produce very different compositions of material, making it hard to use for industrial processes.

-Transforming food waste to either food products, feed products, or converting it to or extracting food or feed ingredients is termed as food waste valorisation.
+Transforming food waste into either food products, feed products, or converting it to or extracting food or feed ingredients is termed food waste valorisation.
 Valorisation of food waste offers an economical and environmental opportunity, which can reduce the problems of its conventional disposal.
 Food wastes have been demonstrated to be valuable bioresources that can be utilised to obtain a number of useful products, including biofertilizers, bioplastics, biofuels, chemicals, and nutraceuticals.
 There is much potential to recycle food wastes by conversion to insect protein.